 When searching for a pulmonologist, try to find someone who has experience with ILD.
 There are medical centers that specialize in lung diseases and are likely to have teams of pulmonologists with the expertise necessary to diagnose ILD.

 Get help starting the conversation with your pulmonologist

 Tests Used to Diagnose

 Interstitial Lung Disease

-It can be helpful and reassuring to know what to expect during your doctor’s appointment.
+It can be helpful and reassuring to know what to expect during your healthcare provider’s appointment.
 Here are some tests your pulmonologist may use to diagnose ILD.